Azure/video-analyzer/edge-modules/sources/USB-to-RTSP/readme.md

 "value": "rtsp://<YOUR_IP_ADDRESS>/stream1"
 ```

+For example, if the IP address of the device is 192.168.1.XXX, then the RTSP URL should be "rtsp://192.168.1.XXX/stream1".
+By default, the RTSP stream is exposed from port 554.
+Thus, "rtsp://192.168.1.XXX:554/stream1" is also a valid RTSP URL.

 ## Stop and Remove the Container
 If you are finished with the stream, stop the Docker container and remove it.